Palmon Survival Guide 2026 | Best GPT Rewards, Camp Leveling Guide.

 Use the matched route to start earning from this guide.

-- Compare current Palmon: Survival payouts
+Compare current Palmon: Survival rewards

-- Screenshot offer terms before install
+Screenshot offer terms before install

-- Rush required Camp upgrades only
+Rush required Camp upgrades only

-- Reassess after Camp 20-22
+Reassess after Camp 20-22

 Intro

-Best realistic target for most users: Camp 16-20
+Difficulty: Hard - Estimated time: 2-6 weeks depending on target - Best realistic target for most users: Camp 16-20

 Quick Verdict